liquidctl/liquidctl/docs/gigabyte-rgb-fusion2-guide.md

 are connected to the host via SMBus or USB, depending on the motherboard/chip model.

-A couple of controllers are currently supported:
+A couple of USB controllers are currently supported:

-- ITE 5702: found in Gigabyte Z490 Vision D (USB device)
+- ITE 5702: found in Gigabyte Z490 Vision D
-- ITE 8297: found in Gigabyte X570 Aorus Elite (USB device)
+- ITE 8297: found in Gigabyte X570 Aorus Elite

 ## Initialization